 SSTL has been engaged, inter alia, in providing managed services in form System Integration Services in Information Communication Technology domain ("ICT Domain").
-In this regard, SSTL has been successful inforging partnerships with major OEMs in the ICT Domain.
+In this regard, SSTL has been successful in forging partnerships with major OEMs in the ICT Domain.
 In its pursuit of becoming a successful system integrator, SSTL has been continuously making efforts for tying up with multiple OEMs to rollout the different level of projects in Government/ PSUs sector.
-Over the last couple of years, SSTL has made significant contribution in establishing WiFi networks in various universities in India by providing end to end integration services as a partner to a large PSU.

-The Company is providing Shared services in areas of finance, tax, risk, budgeting, legal, secretarial and IT services to its group companies based in India and Singapore.
+The Company is also providing Shared services in areas of finance, tax, risk, budgeting, legal, secretarial and IT services to its group companies based in India and Singapore.